Boys say they dug holes in cave to try to save themselves

-Ekapol Chanthawong, the 25-year-old coach who led the boys into the Tham Luang Nang Non cave, immediately wanted to set the record straight.
+Ekapol Chantawong, the 25-year-old coach who led the boys into the Tham Luang Nang Non cave, immediately wanted to set the record straight.

-The boys were each given a soccer ball when they entered the hall in Chiang Rai for Wednesday's press conference.
+The boys were each given a soccer ball when they entered a hall in Chiang Rai for Wednesday's press conference.
 Before speaking they kicked the balls around in front of a stage to show they were all healthy.

-One of the boys called it a "miracle moment" when two British divers discovered them.
+One of the boys called it a "miracle" when two British divers discovered them.

 'Do not be defeated'The boys said they had no food with them when they went into the cave on June 23 and had initially decided to spend just an hour underground.

-But when they went to leave, they found their exit path flooded.
+But when they went to leave, they found their exit path flooded after monsoon rains hit.

-Chanthawong said they made the decision together to go deeper into the cave, believing there was another way out.
+Chantawong said they made the decision together to go deeper into the cave, believing there was another way out.

 He said they were immediately confronted by sections of deep water they had to swim through.

 "The water went up to my shoulder.
-So everyone followed me," Chanthawong said.
+So everyone followed me," Chantawong said.

 As the floodwater rose, one of the boys asked if they were lost.
-But Chanthawong said he assured the group that they weren't lost.
+But Chantawong said he assured the group that they weren't.

 "There's only one direction in the cave," he said.

-As the hours passed, Chanthawong said he tried to keep the boys calm, telling them "to fight and not be defeated."
+As the hours passed, Chantawong said he tried to keep the boys calm, telling them "to fight and not be defeated."

 The group found an area about 650 feet up a rock and decided to stay there for the night.
 Before they went to sleep, they prayed, the boys said.

-"I didn't worry at that time because I thought the water would lower down overnight and we could get out," Chanthawong said.
+"I didn't worry at that time because I thought the water would lower down overnight and we could get out," Chantawong said.

 Digging into cave wallThey had no food or water, so the next day they went hunting for fresh water to drink, finding some trickling down a wall in the cave.

-"I felt weak and very hungry," said the youngest boy, 11-year-old Chanin Wiboonrungrueng.
+"I felt weak and very hungry," said the youngest boy, 11-year-old Chanin Vibulrungruang.
 "I drank water to make me full."

 As hours stretched into days, the boys said they would take turns digging into the cave walls, believing they could tunnel their way out.